Sometimes this approach is known as BoLTE: broadband over LTE.

 Performance is far more sensitive to the modem position that you might imagine.
 When out cat jumped on the window sill and moved the modem about 100 mm, the speed dropped 5 Mbps.
 This lead to an hour hunting for the optimal, non-taped spot, which, luck would have it, was my first choice.

 Skinny Broadband’s support engineer, who lives in the next suburb to me, told me he regularly sees 40 Mbps.
-At first I thought this might be part of the company’s marketing spiel, then I noticed a comment from Geekzone owner Mauricio Freitas who says he also got 40/17 Mbps.
+At first I thought this might be part of the company’s marketing spiel, yet Geekzone owner Mauricio Freitas says he also got 40/17 Mbps.

 If I could get that speed, I’d be sold on Skinny Broadband today.
 I tested other places around my house, 22 Mbps is the best I can get unless Spark does something to my local tower.